 GIRLS Skirt Tights Traditional tailored navy without pleats, worn no more than 5cm above or below the knee.
 Key Stage 3 students must purchase the school skirt bearing the PHGS logo.
 Plain navy or neutral shade.
-BOYS and GIRLS Trousers Trousers should be bootcut or tailored and must have a waistband and a traditional zip.
+BOYS and GIRLS Trousers† Trousers should be bootcut or tailored and must have a waistband and a traditional zip.
 Skinny fit or tapered trousers are not allowed.
-Invisible/concealed zips are also not acceptable.
+Invisible/ concealed zips are also not acceptable.
 Trousers should be navy.
 Blazer Navy blue blazer with embroidered school crest worn at all times within the school building.
 Teachers may give permission to remove blazers if the classroom is particularly warm or the learning activity requires it.
 Jumper Navy blue 'V' neck jumper with embroidered school crest.
 (Optional) Shirt Plain white tailored style with traditional collar, long sleeved (not to be worn with sleeves rolled up) or short sleeved.
 The shirt must be long enough to be worn tucked into trousers or skirt at all times.
 Belt Black (optional).
 No decorative buckle.
 Socks Navy or black.
 Shoes Plain black shoes with no logos or white decorative element.
 Boots are not allowed and footwear must be tailored to fit under the ankle bone.
 No cloth pumps or trainers.
 Heels no higher than 5cm.
 Tie Basic school design OR Sports tie OR Music tie.
 (There are different ties for Key Stage 3 and Key Stage 4).
 Jewellery Watch, one ear stud per lobe, in the lowest hole in the lobe - small plain silver or gold stud only.
 No rings, bracelets or necklaces.
 Make up Key Stage 3: No makeup or nail varnish may be worn including acrylics.
 Key Stage 4: Discreet make up in natural colours only.
-No eye liner or nail varnish.
+No nail varnish, false nails or fake tan.
 Hair Hairstyles should not reflect the extremes of youth culture.
 Hair colourings should be a natural colour only and hair should be cut no shorter than 'Number 2' grade.
 No skin fades.
+Hair length should be blended and no lines or steps cut in.
 Hair bands should be navy, brown or black only.
 Outdoor wear No outdoor wear such as coats, hats, scarves and gloves may be worn in the building before 3.00pm.
 Denim, non-uniform jumpers, baseball caps or "hoodies" must not be worn at any time within the school grounds.
-Hats In cold weather a plain dark coloured woollen hat may be worn outside the school buildings.
+Hats In cold weather a plain dark coloured woollen hat may be worn outside the school buildings. ho purchase skirts that are too short will be asked to change them. ho purchase trousers that are too slim or skinny will be asked to change them.